DISTRHO/DPF/LICENSING.md

 So the situation for LADSPA/DSSI plugins is unclear for commercial plugins.
 These formats are very limited and not much used anymore anyway, feel free to skip them if this situation is a potential issue for you.

+### VST2 special note

+By default DPF uses the free reverse-engineered [vestige header](distrho/src/vestige/vestige.h) file.
+This file is GPLv2+ licensed, so that applies to plugins built with it as well.
+You can alternatively build DPF-based VST2 plugins using the official VST2 SDK, simply set the `VESTIGE_HEADER` compiler macro to `0` during build.
+You will need to provide your own VST2 SDK files then, as DPF does not ship with them.
+Note there are legal issues surrounding releasing new VST2 plugins using the official SDK, as that is no longer supported by the vendor.

+### VST3 special note

+Contrary to most plugins, DPF does not use the official VST3 SDK.
+Instead, the API definitions are provided by the [travesty](distrho/src/travesty/) sub-project, licensed in the same way as DPF.
+This allows us to freely build plugins without being encumbered by restrictive licensing deals.
+It makes the internal implementation much harder for DPF, but this is not an issue for external developers.